realworldocaml/book/en/compiler-output-formats.md

   | `David   -> 103
 ```

-The lambda form for this is the most inefficient result yet.
+The lambda form for this reveals the most inefficient result yet.

 ```console
 $ ocamlc -dlambda -c pattern_polymorphic.ml